natashabag/playwright-my-portfolio/README.md

-# My Portfolio- Playwright + Typescipt project 👩🏻‍💻
+# My Portfolio- Playwright + TypeScript project 👩🏻‍💻

 ### This project is designed to test my portfolio